sonishsivarajkumar/PyCTAKES/docs/quickstart.md

 # Quick Start Tutorial

-This tutorial will get you up and running with PyCTAKES in just a few minutes.
+This tutorial will get you up and running with pyCTAKES in just a few minutes.

 ## Step 1: Installation

-First, install PyCTAKES:
+First, install pyCTAKES:

 ```bash
 pip install pyctakes